Summer heat sends us to rivers and lakes and pools. Folks just naturally look for water-oriented recreation to cool off and have fun.

 This park system is chock full of activities from fishing to bird watching, which are among the most popular pastimes in the area.
 Waterfront Park is adjacent to the Barn Beach Reserve, which also offers outings and other events.

-If you are lucky, you may see deer, bear, cougar, beaver, birds of all kinds, and fish jumping in the river.
+You may see deer, beaver, birds of all kinds, and fish jumping in the river.

 Please remember that wild animals can be unpredictable and dangerous.
 The same precautions apply when visiting any forest, river or other natural environment: